Didas-git/lilybird/CONTRIBUTING.md

 # Contributing to lilybird

 > **Note**
-> Is recommend that you have some degree of typescript knowledge to contribute ot the library
+> Is recommended that you have some degree of typescript knowledge to contribute to the library

 # Setup

-We highly encourage you to also fork or clone the [test repository](https://github.com/Didas-git/lilybird-test) specially if you are doing something related to jsx.
+- Clone the repository
 - Run `bun i --frozen-lockfile`
+- Run the `build.sh` script (or build each package individually)
+- Move into the packages you want to change

+# Building and testing

-- To build the package you can run `bun run build:lint`
+- To build the package you can run `bun run build` on the package you modified

-# Testing changes locally

-To test changes locally you can just link the package.

-- Run `bun link`
-- On your test project run `bun link lilybird`
+- Usually you will also need to restart the typescript server so you don't have errors on the IDE
+- There is a [test bot](./packages/test) that you can use as template to test the changes